Versa-Coder/panda-events/readme.md

 Hello panda 🐼
 ```

-**Note that**, listener for an event should be initiated before emitting the event, otherwise they will not be listining.
+**Note that**, the listener for an event should be initiated before emitting the event, otherwise they will not be listening.

 #### Removing listener